 To join multiple networks together a router is needed.
 To keep people outside of your network from breaking and entering into personal areas, a firewall prevents that from happening.

 Do not use vendor-supplied defaults for system passwords and other security parameters

 Hackers can use a list of default passwords to attack your system.
 If you don't want to be vulnerable to exploits change the default settings and passwords as soon as you can.

 In most cases, businesses do not safely protect Personally Identifiable Information (PII).
 With many newly enacted laws, you might be responsible for any damages and fines caused by not complying and / or leaving your business vulnerable.
 The biggest vulnerability in a business is humans, humans make mistakes and training them will make them aware of their mistakes and will lead to saving time, errors, and your business.
-That’s why a business needs to be compliant with each other, to be able to

 Protect stored cardholder data